moridaffy/VIPER-Xcode-template/README.md

 ![](/Images/wizard.png)

 ## Generated code
 This template generates all files that you need to create a new VIPER module.
-All generated code is Swift 4.
+All generated code is written in Swift 4.

 ![](/Images/files.png)